dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 [[/setup-guide/images/iam/new-iam-group-create-new-user-snowplow.png]]

-Keep the option _Generate an access key for each User_ checked, and then hit Continue.
+Keep the option _Generate an access key for each User_ checked, and then click _Continue_.

 ### Review